 In the event that a situation arises in El Camino College's Clery Act geography, is made known to the Campus Police Department, and that in the judgment of the College chief of police poses a serious or continuing threat to student and employees, a timely warning will be issued through all appropriate means.
-In consultation with the College chief of police, the Office of Marketing and Communications will disseminate the appropriate warnings to the campus community whenever there is a credible safety threat.
-The notice shall be provided to students and employees in a manner that withholds the names of victims as confidential.
-This may be done through college email, the student newspaper, flyer postings, the College website, and/or other methods deemed necessary in the information dissemination process.
-Please note that crimes exclusively reported to a pastoral or professional counselors are exempt from timely warning notices.
+The information for the alert is provided by the College chief of police or designee and is written and distributed by the director of public information and government relations or designee.
+The notice shall be provided in a manner that withholds the names of victims as confidential.

+A Timely Warning Notice is distributed via email and is posted on the "News Releases and Crime Alert Bulletins" website.
+Flyers may also be posted in buildings, an article may be shared in the student newspaper, and a "NIXLE" alert may be sent when deemed appropriate.
+Please note that crimes exclusively reported to a pastoral or professional counselors (clinical psychologists) are exempt from timely warning notices.